-Yoga asanas for menstruation help in healing the organs of the body. and so slowing down isn’t bad.
+Slowing down isn’t bad or wrong.
 Not at all if you have your menstruation cycle on.
 I slow down on my running – keeping my runs shorter and slower and sometimes don’t run if I feel drained out.
 But when it comes to Yoga – my approach changes!

-And while most people say – you should not do Yoga while on the menstrual cycle, I feel that the right asanas do a great job of healing a sore, overworking body!
+And while most people say – you should not do Yoga while on the menstrual cycle, I feel that the right asanas do a great job of healing a sore, overworking body and mind!
 Yes it’s controversial.
 But I am glad many women are asking this question and figuring out what works for them.
+Today women have handled a lot of their menstruation pre and during stress with the help of sports and fitness.
+Read here.

 Every woman feels differently about her menstrual cycle.